nasirkhan07/Pokemon-store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+## assignment progress

+I could not find enough time to complete all the acceptance criteria's(sort /refresh persist).
+I spent around 3 hrs in total. to build and run follow the abbove links/descriptions.